4 Visual Elements Your Website UX Needs To Get Right

 Think of it this way:

-As far as visual elements go, things like typography and color schemes are like backup dancers; there to elevate the main star which is your site’s content.
+As far as visual elements go, things like typography and color schemes are like backup dancers; there to elevate the main star, which is your site’s content.

-Liam King, founder of Lagom Strategy, puts it this way: “Why design content-first?
+Liam King, the founder of Lagom Strategy, puts it this way: “Why design content-first?
 Because content is UX.
 If the primary purpose of websites is to deliver valuable content to an audience, we should be designing content-first for the best possible UX.”

 This makes for a harmonious flow between all the visual elements and evades any design-related distractions that could keep a visitor from paying attention to your site’s content.